9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Finish Youtube Article Block.
-- Add margin-top: auto and display flex to title/meta in youtube style.
 - Add components to YT Style.
 - Add a thumbnail component, with the width, in the Yt style?